Psidium cattleyanum: As an invasive species

-Native to Brazil, where it is known as araçá, and adjacent tropical South America, it is closely related to common guava (P. guajava), and like that species is a widespread, highly invasive species in tropical areas throughout the Indian and Pacific Oceans.
-It also occupies humid subtropical forests such as in the Azores, though it is not as invasive there.
-It tends to form dense, monotypic stands which prevent regrowth of native species, and is very difficult to eradicate; it also provides refuge for fruit flies which cause extensive agricultural damage.
-It is able to propagate quickly due to the spread of its seed, which occurs as its seeds fall and as birds and feral pigs transport fruits, as well as through its root sprouts.
+Native to Brazil—where it is known as araçá—and adjacent tropical South America, P. cattleyanum is closely related to common guava (P. guajava).
+Like that species, it is a widespread, highly invasive species in tropical areas throughout the Indian and Pacific Oceans.

 It was introduced to many of the areas it now invades due to human usage as a crop for its edible fruit.
 It is considered the most invasive plant in Hawaii.

-Cattley guava is sporadically naturalised in coastal areas of Queensland and northern New South Wales.
+It is also among the most invasive species on Réunion and Madagascar, where it poses a significant threat to the endemic forests.
+It has also spread to the Azores, though it is not as invasive there.
+It is sporadically naturalised in coastal areas of Queensland and northern New South Wales.
 It is also naturalised on Lord Howe Island, Norfolk Island and Christmas Island (Navie 2004; Queensland Herbarium 2008).

-The yellow variety bears even more heavily than the red and generally has larger fruit.
+The species is able to propagate quickly due to the spread of its fruit and seeds, which is facilitated by birds and feral pigs, as well as through its root sprouts.
+The yellow variety bears more heavily than the red and generally has larger fruit.
+It tends to form dense, monotypic thickets that block sunlight and prevent the growth of native species, and is very difficult to eradicate.
+It also provides refuge for fruit flies, which cause extensive agricultural damage.

 P. cattleyanum grows effectively in undisturbed areas, complicating restoration efforts in sensitive habitats.
-Its ubiquity in damaged ecosystems further muddles management due to its high dispersal from these less-sensitive habitats to more fragile habitats.
+Its presence in damaged ecosystems further complicates management due to its high dispersal from these less-sensitive habitats to more fragile habitats.

-P. cattleyanum acts as an invasive by creating dense thickets that crowd out sunlight, limiting the potential for other plant species to coexist.
 Its ability to thrive in a variety of different habitats under many different ecological conditions threatens native flora of many different habitat types.
 Additionally, its potential allelopathic qualities further complicate the ability of other plant species to coexist.

-Guava is also one of the most invasive species on Réunion where it is a threat to the endemic forests.